 If you have gender dysphoria, know that you're not alone.
 Many people have gone through what you're going through now.
 It can be comforting and helpful to talk to those people.
 You can find them through local or online groups.
 And you can find a list of websites and online organizations at www.pflagcanada.ca, the website for PFLAG Canada (Parents, Families, and Friends of Lesbians and Gays).

 How can you support someone with gender dysphoria?

-Many, but not all, transgender people have gender dysphoria.
-It may take time to adjust when you learn that someone you care about has gender dysphoria.
-But even if you're adjusting, there are things you can do to help the person who has this condition.
+Many, but not all, transgender and gender-diverse people have gender dysphoria.
+If someone you care about has gender dysphoria, there are ways that you can help.

 Gender dysphoria can cause great distress.
 Feeling loved, supported, and accepted can help.